Drod01/Utility-Performance-Dashboard/README.md

 - **Power Query**: For data cleaning and transformation within Power BI
 - **Public Datasets**: Used to simulate real-world utility performance data

-### Project Setup

-1. **Install Power BI Desktop**
-   Download and install Power BI Desktop from [Power BI Desktop Download](https://powerbi.microsoft.com/desktop/).
-Power BI Desktop is free and available for Windows, and it will be the primary tool used to build the dashboard.

-2. **Create a Project Folder**
-   Set up a folder on your local machine to store project files, datasets, and related documentation.
-Suggested folder structure:

 ### Datasets
 The following datasets are used, saved as CSV files in the `data/` folder: